Entering Monastic Life and Ordaining as a Bhikkuni in Theravada Buddhism

-If one feels inclined to stay and enter into the training at a particular monastery, they should make their aspiration known to the teacher, abbot or abbess.
-If it is agreeable to the teacher and the monastic community, the aspirant is welcomed to return.
+If one feels interested to stay longer at a particular monastery, and consider entering into the training, they should make their aspiration known to the teacher, abbot or abbess.
+If it is agreeable to the teacher and the monastic community, the aspirant is welcomed to return for a longer visit.
 Upon their return they undertake the eight precepts (if they haven't already) as a pre-postulant or nekkhamma, whose head is not yet shaven, and wearing white or black and white clothing.

-The pre-postulant's eight precepts are the same as the layperson's five precepts plus three additional renunciate precepts, as well as the significant change in the 3rd precept from no sexual misconduct, to brahmacarya or no sexual conduct whatsoever.
+The pre-postulant's eight precepts are the same as the layperson's five precepts plus three additional renunciate precepts, as well as the significant change in the 3rd precept from no sexual misconduct, to "brahmacarya," meaning no sexual conduct whatsoever.

 Anagarika / Candidate ~ The Postulancy Stage

-After staying for some time as a pre-postulant (normally 2 weeks to 2 or 3 months), if both the aspirant and the teacher as well as the monastic community, feel amiable about going ahead, the aspirant may request ordination as an anagarika.
-Anāgārika means homeless one due to their having left home life, sought refuge and being accepted as postulants in the monastery.
+After staying for some time as a pre-postulant (normally 2 or 3 months), if the aspirant, the teacher, and the monastic community feel amiable about going ahead, the aspirant may request ordination as an anagarika.
+Anāgārika means "homeless one," due to their having left home life, sought refuge and being accepted as postulants in the monastery.
 In English we call anagarikas at this stage "postulants, aspirants" or "candidates."
 Anāgārikā (with a long "a" at the end) is the female form, anāgārika the male form.
 The anagarika has a shaven head, wears white robes and keeps the 8 precepts.
 The anagarika period is normally around a year, but sometimes can be as little as six months, or as long as several years, depending on individual circumstances.